 SIA is a technology and business innovation consulting firm.
-As an IBM gold business partner, we deploy customized digital and cognitive solutions that enable Canadian companies to integrate technologies at the core of their business model and to derive numerous benefits in terms of operational agility, communication, corporate culture, customer experience and market differentiation.
+An IBM gold business partner, SIA helps customers with their digital strategy and transformation initiatives so that they can leverage change as an opportunity and advantage.
+SIA delivers next-generation services and solutions that allow clients to increase business agility and focus on managing their operations, not their technology.
+With more than 40 years of experience, SIA has developed an enviable reputation and lasting relationships with its clients.

+Through our Innovation Garage, SIA helps transform business priorities and needs into bold ideas and solutions that deliver better business outcomes in one or more of the following areas:

+Automation (tasks, processes, content and decisions)

+Analytics

+Disruptive technologies (AI, Blockchain, IoT, Cloud and Mobility)

+Collaboration and Talent Management

+Customer Engagement (Marketing, Commerce and Supply Chain Management)

+Cybersecurity and IT resiliency

 Canadian Raven Corporation is NRLI’s sister company.
 Although a separate corporate entity, CRC will provide future transportation logistics solutions between communities in Nunavut as well as support geologists, prospectors, mining companies and tourism efforts.
 CRC features the Canadian built “Fat Truck’s” and holds an exclusive sales/ leasing (with driver) / services and customized solutions for customers in Nunavut.
 The “Fat Truck” is an industrial off-road utility vehicle specifically designed for Arctic conditions.
-NRLI intends to feature this vehicle in Iqaluit for pilot projects in 2019.
+NRLI intends to feature this vehicle in Iqaluit for pilot projects in 2019/20.